Workplace productivity statistics for 2022

 Remote work productivity statistics

-The adaptation period may have been difficult — but the change of work model actually showed positive results for productivity.
+The global workforce is rapidly embracing the change of work model, as the remote model actually showed positive results for productivity.

 Such a more flexible work model pointed out several advantages of remote work — as a consequence, companies worldwide have been embracing it, and a lot of companies stayed remote.